microsoft/qsharp/katas/content/single_qubit_gates/index.md

 Kets and bras give us a neat way to express inner and outer products.
 The inner product of $\ket{\phi}$ and $\ket{\psi}$ is the matrix product of $\bra{\phi}$ and $\ket{\psi}$, denoted as $\braket{\phi|\psi}$, and their outer product is the matrix product of $\ket{\phi}$ and $\bra{\psi}$, denoted as $\ket{\phi}\bra{\psi}$.
 Notice that the norm of $\ket{\psi}$ is $\sqrt{\braket{\psi|\psi}}$.

-This brings us to representing matrices.
+This leads to the representation of matrices.
 Recall that the outer product of two vectors of the same size produces a square matrix.
-We can use a linear combination of several outer products of simple vectors (such as basis vectors) to express any square matrix.
+You can use a linear combination of several outer products of simple vectors (such as basis vectors) to express any square matrix.
 For example, the $X$ gate can be expressed as follows:

 $$X = \ket{0}\bra{1} + \ket{1}\bra{0}$$